Information for New Graduate Students Fall 2018

 Welcome to the Computer Science Department at The University of Texas at Austin!
 You were admitted to our program because we believe you will be a future star in the field of computer science, and we are very honored to have you join our department!

 Below are very important dates and useful information.
 Links are embedded in the checklists you can download at the bottom of this page to provide you with additional information and answer your questions.
 We encourage you to use these links.
 If you do not find the information you need, please contact the CS Graduate Office.

-Registration for New Graduate Students.
-Tuition and Fees MUST be paid by September 2 at 5 p.m.
-See your Registration Information Sheet: http://registrar.utexas.edu/students/registration/before/ris/ and 2 - 3:30, WCH 1.120 College of Natural Sciences Orientation
+1) Registration for New Graduate Students.
+Tuition and Fees MUST be paid by 5 p.m.
+September 4.
+See your Registration Information Sheet: http://registrar.utexas.edu/students/registration/before/ris/ for registration times.

 For all students:

-Download the checklists (not updated for Fall 2014 yet) which apply to you.
+Download the checklists which apply to you.
 We have provided both embedded links and URLs to each site.